Domes over curves: Integral curves which can be domed are dense

+\begin{proof} Consider a planar isosceles trapezoid with side lengths \ts $(1, 1, 1, a)$.
+Its circumradius is \ts $\frac {1} {\sqrt{3-a}}$.
+Take a line through the circumcenter orthogonal to the plane containing the trapezoid and choose two points on this line with distance $1$ from all vertices of the trapezoid (see Figure~\ref{f:rhombi}).
+Connecting these two points to the vertices, we obtain six unit triangles and a unit rhombus $\rho_1$ spanned by them.
+The diagonals of $\rho_1$ are~$a$ and $c_1=2 \sqrt{\frac {2-a} {3-a}}$.

-\begin{proof} Let $c_1=1$.
-Consider a unit rhombus \ts $\rho_1=\rho(a,c_1)$, spanned by two unit triangles.
-Define $\rho_2=\rho(a,c_2)$ to be a rhombus obtained by attaching two copies of~$\rho_1$ together, with a common diagonal of length~$a$.
-Similarly, defined $\rho_3=\rho(a,c_3)$, etc. Clearly, every rhombus \ts $\rho_m$, $m\ge 1$, can be domed by surface with $2m$ unit triangles.
+We glue two copies of~$\rho_1$, with a common diagonal of length~$a$, via two of their sides.
+Define $\rho_2=\rho(a,c_2)$ to be a rhombus obtained as a boundary of the two glued copies of~$\rho_1$.
+Similarly, define $\rho_3=\rho(a,c_3)$ by gluing three copies of $\rho_1$, etc. Clearly, every rhombus \ts $\rho_m$, $m\ge 1$, can be domed by surface with $6m$ unit triangles.
 We have:

 Thus, set \ts $\{c_m, m\ge 1\}$ \ts is dense in \ts $\bigl[0,\sqrt{4-a^2}\bigr]$, for all \ts $\al \notin \pi\mathbb{Q}$.
-Finally, we have \ts $\al \notin \pi\mathbb{Q}$, since otherwise \ts $\sin \al \ts = \ts (4-a^2)^{-\frac12}\ts\in \overline{\qqq}$, a contradiction with the assumption that \ts $a \notin \overline{\qqq}$. \end{proof}
+Finally, we have \ts $\al \notin \pi\mathbb{Q}$, since otherwise \ts $\sin \al \ts = \ts \frac{2}{\sqrt{(2+a)(3-a)}}\ts\in \overline{\qqq}$, a contradiction with the assumption that \ts $a \notin \overline{\qqq}$. \end{proof}